robert17/iotf-rtd/docs/applications/api.rst

 ----

-IoT Foundation API Version 2
+IoT Platform API Version 2
 ------------------------------

-The current version of the Internet of Things Foundation API is `version 2 <../swagger/v0002.html>`_.
+The current version of the IoT Platform API is `version 2 <../swagger/v0002.html>`_.
 We strongly recommend that all users build their solutions based on the version 2 APIs.

 ----

-IoT Foundation API Version 1
+IoT Platform API Version 1
 ------------------------------

 `Version 1 <../swagger/v0001.html>`_ of the API is still supported, however it should now be considered a